miker704/Strife/patches2.md

     - Created Styles sheet for delete friend confirmation modal.
     - Created Delete friend confirmation modal which will pop up when proceeding to delete a friend.
     - Created Delete friend confirmation modal container.
+    - Removed Unused user search modal that has never been used to deprecated folder as a reference file.

 ## Backend Changes